 Wilton Place Elementary School is a public elementary school in Los Angeles.
-The principal of Wilton Place Elementary School is Jung Kim and can be contacted at email@example.com.
-970 students attend Wilton Place Elementary School and identify primarily as Hispanic; Asian; and Black, non-Hispanic.
+The principal of Wilton Place Elementary School is Jung Kim, whose e-mail is email@example.com.
+970 students attend Wilton Place Elementary School and identify as Hispanic; Asian; and Black, non-Hispanic.
 60% of the Wilton Place Elementary School students have "limited English proficiency."
-79% of the 970 students here have subsidized lunches.
+79% of the 970 students here get reduced lunch prices.
 The ratio of students to teachers at Wilton Place Elementary School is 20:1.
 Wilshire Park Elementary School is one of the nearest elementary schools.

 - Computer arts

 - Drawing painting

 - P.E. classes

 |Native Hawaiian or Other Pacific Islander||0.2%||646343%|

 |Students eligible for free or reduced-price lunch program||79%||75%|